panoply/syncify/readme.md

       "styles": [
         {
           "input": "", // An stylesheet input path, eg: styles/stylesheet.scss
-          "snippet": false, // Generates an inline <style> tag as a snippet "rename": "", // Optionally rename the file, default to input name "watch": [], // A list of file paths that when changed should trigger compile "include": [] // An optional list of paths to include, eg: node_modules }
+          "snippet": false, // Generates an inline <style> tag and outputs as a snippet "rename": "", // Optionally rename the file, default to input name "watch": [], // A list of file paths that when changed should trigger compile "include": [], // An optional list of paths to include, eg: node_modules "postcss": {
+            "env": "any" // Define an environment where postcss should run },
+          "sass": {
+            "logWarnings": true, // If Dart SASS should log warnings to CLI "sourcemap": true, // Whether or not to generate sourcemaps "style": "compressed" // The output style, accepts either "compressed" or "expanded" }
+        }
       ],